maxdemaio/music/src/content/blog/vocals.md

 **Keep the positioning the distance from your mic consistent**.
 Microphone choice combined with mic position is 80% of your vocal sound.
 Skip over either of these steps, and your vocal is going to be a lot harder to mix.

 Personally, I use a dynamic microphone, the Shure SM57.
 These microphones are designed to be used up close.
 Dynamic microphones reject more background noise so they're great if you are in a particularly bad sounding room.
 But, you'll have to crank up the gain on them.
 Mess with it just enough so you can't hear background noise really.
 For me, it's like just off full gain.
-Also, you do not need phantom power for dynamic microphones.
-If you are using phantom power in a condenser microphone, make sure to turn it off before unplugging the microphone.
+Also, you do not need phantom power for dynamic microphones. **If you are using phantom power in a condenser microphone, make sure to turn it off before unplugging the microphone**.
 Finally, You'll definitely need a pop filter to get rid of plosives.

 When I record, I use the 3rd Gen Scarlett Solo interface.
 You should aim for your vocals to come through all green on the interface itself.
 Yellow is fine, but red on the interface means you're clipping.
 You should aim so your loudest vocal hits around the -6db mark.
-This allows for headroom in your mix.
+This actually applies to most instruments too.This allows for headroom in your mix.
 Too low, and you won't get any valuable information.
 Too high, and your tracks will be clipping and distorted.
 Once again, consistency is key.

 Then, in Logic, I set low latency monitoring mode on.
 After, I'll set the I/O buffer size to 64 samples.
 After, I set it back to 256 samples to save on CPU.